hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 This example is "_straight-through processing_" of Risk, and uses commercial Hazelcast features.

-You will need a Jet Enterprise license.
+You will need a Enterprise license.

-Register [here](https://hazelcast.com/contact/) to request the evaluation license keys you need, and put them in your `settings.xml` file as described in [Repository top-level README.md](../../README.md).
+Follow the instructions into the [Repository top-level README.md](../../README.md) to obtain a license key and place it in the correct location for a Maven build to find it.

 Be sure to mention this is for Credit Value Adjustment so you get a license with the correct capabilities.

-## 3 billion intermediate results!
+## Billions of intermediate results!

 *NOTE* By default the Jet job in this example will invoke 3,000,000,000 pricing calculations from C++.